-Massimo Lepardi is known as someone who has worked hard to promote veganism in Italy through education – and by example as an internationally competitive athlete.
+Massimo Leopardi is known as someone who has worked hard to promote veganism in Italy through education – and by example as an internationally competitive athlete.

 Unlike many athletes who have been active in a sport since childhood, Massimo started training in diving at age 49.
 He says this followed many years of inactivity, although he had trained in diving at age 11 until injury forced him to stop.